Q-system completion for C* 2-categories: Introduction

 \subsection{Acknowledgements.}

 We would like to thank Marcel Bischoff, Luca Giorgetti, Andr\'e Henriques, David Reutter, Jan Steinebrunner, and Christoph Weis for helpful discussions.
 Quan Chen, Roberto Hern\'{a}ndez Palomares, and David Penneys were supported by NSF grants DMS 1654159, 1927098, and 2051170.
+Quan Chen was partially supported by NSF DMS grant 1936283.
 Roberto Hern\'{a}ndez Palomares was partially financially supported by CONACyT grant \emph{Becas al Extranjero Demanda Libre 2018.} Corey Jones was supported by NSF grant DMS 1901082/2100531.